Electric polarization and magnetization in metals: Single-particle density matrix

-As illustrated above, deep topological notions underlie the existence of ELWFs, and with this understanding the appearance of related geometric objects in many identities involving ELWFs is less opaque than it might otherwise be.
+Since topological notions underlie the existence of ELWFs, the appearance of related geometric objects in many identities involving ELWFs is less opaque than it might otherwise be.
 One such identity that will be useful in this work is \cite{Marzari2012}